 In addition, the Valid attribute may be used to check if an object that is part of an interface with another language has a valid value and type.

-C.37 Recursion [GDL]
+6.36 Recursion [GDL]

-C.37.1 Applicability to language
+6.36.1 Applicability to language

 Ada permits recursion.
 The exception Storage_Error is raised when the recurring execution results in insufficient storage.

-C.37.2 Guidance to language users
+6.36.2 Guidance to language users

 If recursion is used, then a Storage_Error exception handler may be used to handle insufficient storage due to recurring execution.